Well-being, safety, discrimination, or harassment

 If you experienced a sudden, and extenuating circumstances beyond your control that prevented you from meeting the withdrawal, or grading option deadlines (see Academic Calendar), you may appeal for an exception to have your transcript updated.

-- If you are seeking a transcript change only, follow the grade change on academic records appeal process.
+- If you are seeking a transcript change only, use the complaint form to file an appeal.

 Academic progress suspension